 But can you trust OpenJ9 0.9.0 with your production workloads?
 Well, IBM certainly does.
 In fact, for the last year since IBM SDK for Java 8 SR5 was released, IBM has been shipping every month the Eclipse OpenJ9 JVM as their production JVM.
 The only differences now between the IBM SDK for Java 8 and OpenJDK8 with OpenJ9 are in legacy patches to the class library code, not the JVM.
 And if you’re serious about running the fully open source OpenJ9 JVM in production but your business needs the comfort of commercial support, IBM has an attractive runtime support offering that can give you exactly what you need.

-If you want to learn more about OpenJ9 or connect with the development community, join OpenJ9 on Slack, bring your questions to the regular OpenJ9 Community hangouts on Wednesday at 11AM ET, or connect with the very active GitHub project.
+If you want to learn more about OpenJ9 or connect with the development community, join OpenJ9 on Slack, bring your questions to the regular OpenJ9 Community hangouts, or connect with the very active GitHub project.